houmain/keymapper/README.md

   --press <key>         presses a virtual key.
   --release <key>       releases a virtual key.
   --toggle <key>        toggles a virtual key.
-  --wait-pressed <key>  waits until a virtual key is released.
+  --wait-pressed <key>  waits until a virtual key is pressed.
-  --wait-released <key> waits until a virtual key is pressed.
+  --wait-released <key> waits until a virtual key is released.
   --wait-toggled <key>  waits until a virtual key is toggled.
   --timeout <millisecs> sets a timeout for the following operation.
+  --wait <millisecs>    unconditionally waits a given amount of time.
+  --restart             starts processing the first operation again.
 ```

 Example configuration